 When considering parole vs. probation, many people think it means the same

 thing.
-But in reality, while related, they mean very different things.
+In reality, while related, they mean very different things.

-Probation is normally given in lesser crimes, and is a sentence handed
+Probation is normally given in lesser crimes and is a sentence handed out

-out by a judge in lieu of prison time, or it may be given in addition
+by a judge in lieu of prison time, or it may be given in addition to a

 term.
 A person on probation is normally under the supervision of a probation